-These Eggless Oatmeal Breakfast Cookies are soft, loaded with nutrients and great textures.
-They’re a deliciously healthy way to start off the day.
+These Eggless Oatmeal Breakfast Cookies are soft, loaded with nutrients, and great textures.
+Made in one bowl and ready in 30 minutes, these easy oatmeal cookies are a deliciously healthy way to start off the day.
+The recipe includes step-by-step photos and lots of tips.

-These Eggless Breakfast Cookies are hearty, full of goodness, and deeelish.
+These Eggless Breakfast Cookies are hearty, full of goodness, and delish.

 Over here, my family is obsessed with these cookies.
 My boy even asked: So now we can eat cookies for breakfast?
 Well…no any cookies, just this kind!
 LOL.

 You’ll love them.
-They’re soft, loaded with nutrients and great textures.
+They’re soft, loaded with nutrients, and have great textures.
 Not too sweet but sweet enough to help curb that sweet tooth, too!

 Please check the recipe card at the bottom of the post for exact quantities and instructions (scroll down).